-A Brief History of the Marque AE Reynolds Ltd of Liverpool produced motorcycles from 1937 to 1940.
+A Brief History of the Marque

 1938 Production of the AER twin began, with an Amal induction tract, flywheel magneto and chain-driven dynamo and oil pump.

-1939 The twin was joined by a model with single-cylinder Villiers engines of either 249cc or 350cc, using the same frame and running gear.
+1939 The twin was joined by a model with single-cylinder engines of either 249cc or 350cc, using the same frame and running gear.

 1940 World War II brought production to a close and it never re-started, although Albert Reynolds continued to sell the last remaining models from his Liverpool shop where many remained, on the top floor, long after the war.

-Sources: Graces Guide, Tragatsch p69
+Sources: Graces Guide, Tragatsch p69, correspondence, Motor Cycling magazine.

 Sun Mar 22 2009